 - We will help you.
-The Part D EOB report you receive includes the current amount of your out-of-pocket costs.
-When this amount reaches \$ 4,660, this report will tell you that you have left the Coverage Gap Stage and have moved on to the Catastrophic Coverage Stage. - Make sure we have the information we need.
+The Part D Explanation of Benefits (EOB) report you receive includes the current amount of your out-of-pocket costs.
+When this amount reaches \$8,000, this report will tell you that you have left the Coverage Gap Stage and have moved on to the Catastrophic Coverage Stage. - Make sure we have the information we need.
 Section 3.2 tells what you can do to help make sure that our records of what you have spent are complete and up to date.

-SECTION 2 What you pay for a drug depends on which "drug payment stage" you are in when you get the drug

-Section 2.1 What are the drug payment stages for Align ChoiceElite (PPO) and Align ChoicePlus (PPO) members?
+SECTION 2 What you pay for a drug depends on which drug payment stage you are in when you get the drug Section 2.1 What are the drug payment stages for Align ChoiceElite (PPO) members?

-There are four "drug payment stages" for your prescription drug coverage under Align ChoiceElite (PPO) and Align ChoicePlus (PPO).
+There are four drug payment stages for your prescription drug coverage under Align ChoiceElite (PPO).
 How much you pay depends on what stage you are in when you get a prescription filled or refilled.
 Details of each stage are in Sections 4 through 7 of this chapter.
 The stages are: